tksh164/microsoft-graph-docs/concepts/changenotifications-for-virtualevent.md

 }
 ```

-### Subscribe to all created events with relevant organizer and co-organizers.
+### Subscribe to all created events with relevant organizerss.

 Subscriptions to all created events for a tenant where a group of organizers/coorganizers are a part of can be accomplished with the resource specified as
 `"solutions/virtualEvents/events/?$filter=organizers in ('{userA}', '{userB}', '{userC}')"`.
 Creating a subscription with query params will mean that any notifications created for the tenant will be notified if userA, userB, or userC are either the organizer or co-organizer for created event.

-***For this case we are proposing that***:
- - A.) There are no differences for the subscription context between organizers and co-organizers
- - B.) Any Id found in filter is relevant for notifications to be delivered to.

-***Implementation question, how are we deciding subscription uniqueness for either cases?***

 ```HTTP
 POST https://graph.microsoft.com/beta/subscriptions